-- how the Funds have been established, including the rules around issue, withdrawal or switching of units - how both we and the Supervisor are appointed (and removed or replaced), our powers, duties and functions, and how we are paid for our services - rules governing the administrative aspects of the Scheme including meetings of investors and how the Funds are distributed if they are wound up.

-A copy of the Governing Document is available at companiesoffice.govt.nz/disclose
+- · how the Funds have been established, including the rules around issue, withdrawal or switching of units - how both we and the Supervisor are appointed (and removed or replaced), our powers, duties and functions, and how we are paid for our services - rules governing the administrative aspects of the Scheme including meetings of investors and how the Funds are distributed if they are wound up. - A copy of the Governing Document is available at companiesoffice.govt.nz/disclose

-As part of our commitment to you, this document meets the WriteMark Plain Language Standard.
-The WriteMark is New Zealand's plain language quality mark.
+As part of our commitment to you, this document (excluding the attached forms) meets the WriteMark Plain Language Standard.
+The WriteMark is a quality mark awarded to documents that achieve a high standard of plain language.